caneparesearch/project_Raman/README.md

 *crystal_out.py* parses the CRYSTAL output files.\
 *crystal_mongo.py* writes to and reads from our MongoDB database.
 ## web_interface
-Code to build a web interface that allows users to interactively query compounds and visualize their Raman spectra.
+Code to build a web app (https://raman-db.streamlit.app/) that allows users to search for chemical formula, select the desired compound according to its ICSD id, view the crystal structure, and interactively plot the Raman and IR spectra with different convolution schemes.

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]